kyma-project/examples/kiali/README.md

 ### Access Kiali

-To access Kiali, you can either use kubectl port-forwarding or expose it over the Kyma ingress gateway.
+To access Kiali, you can either use kubectl port forwarding, or expose it using the Kyma ingress gateway.

-* To access Kiali using port-forwarding run:
+* To access Kiali using port forwarding, run:
   ```bash
   kubectl -n ${KYMA_KIALI_NS} port-forward svc/kiali-server 20001
   ```

   Open Kiali in your browser under [http://localhost:20001](http://localhost:20001).

-* To expose Kiali over the Kyma ingress gateway, create an APIRule:
+* To expose Kiali using the Kyma ingress gateway, create an APIRule:
   ```bash
   kubectl -n ${KYMA_KIALI_NS} apply -f https://raw.githubusercontent.com/kyma-project/examples/main/kiali/apirule.yaml
   ```